peermaps/eyros/readme.md

 The `location` is used to quickly delete records without needing to perform additional lookups.
 You'll need to keep the `location` around from the result of a query when you intend to delete a record.
+Locations that begin with a `0` are stored in the staging cache, so their location may change after the next write.

 # status